arXiv/arxiv-docs/source/help/policies/format_requirements.md

 All submissions to arXiv must meet the standards for [moderation and scholarly interest](/help/moderation/index.html).

-In addition there are a limited set of specific format requirements.
+Authors should use the following format requirements.
+As part of moderation we may ask for other requirements on an individual basis.

-## Submissions must have:
+## Submissions should have:

 - Complete references
 - Author list (no anonymous submissions)